 - Infections: Illness caused by an infectious organism such as a virus or bacterium can lead to brain swelling.
 Examples of these illnesses include:

 - Meningitis: This is an infection in which the covering of the brain becomes inflamed.
-It can be caused by bacteria, viruses, other organisms, and some medications.
+It can be caused by bacteria, viruses, other organisms, and by some medications.

 - Encephalitis: This is an infection in which the brain itself becomes inflamed.
 It is most often caused by a group of viruses and is often spread through insect bites.
 A similar condition is called encephalopathy, which can be due to Reye's syndrome, for example.

 - Toxoplasmosis: This infection is caused by a parasite.
-Toxoplasmosis most often affects foetuses, young infants and people with damaged immune systems.
+Toxoplasmosis most often affects foetuses, young infants, and people with damaged immune systems.

 - Subdural empyema: Subdural empyema refers to an area of the brain becoming abscessed or filled with pus, usually after another illness such as meningitis or a sinus infection.
 The infection can spread quickly, causing swelling and blocking other fluid from leaving the brain.

 - Tumours: Growths in the brain can cause swelling in several ways.
 As a tumour develops, it can press against other areas of the brain.
 Tumours in some parts of the brain may block cerebrospinal fluid from flowing out of the brain.
 New blood vessels growing in and near the tumour can also lead to swelling.

 - High altitudes: Although researchers don't know the exact causes, brain swelling is more likely to occur at altitudes above 1,500 metres.
 This type of brain oedema is usually associated with severe acute mountain sickness (AMS) or high-altitude cerebral oedema (HACE).